ericoporto/ags-manual-wiki/Maths.md

 Converts the supplied angle in radians, to the equivalent angle in degrees.

-Since the trigonometic functions such as Sin, Cos and Tan work in radians, this function is handy to convert the results of one of those functions back to degrees.
+Since the trigonometric functions such as Sin, Cos and Tan work in radians, this function is handy to convert the results of one of those functions back to degrees.